Updated as I learn more.

 - PDF Xchange – Adobe alternative that’s simple, loads quickly, includes editing functions, and has never had a security hole.

-- Process Explorer – like the Task Manager but much more thorough.
+- Process Explorer (Windows) – like the Task Manager but much more thorough.

 - TrueCrypt – Encrypt flash drives or your whole disk.
 Written by extremely paranoid people.

 - Get a free antivirus.
 Microsoft Security Essentials <– is good enough, says our security expert.
 AVG, Avira and Avast.
 For the Mac, ClamAV is ok but not great.
 This is a fast-changing landscape so search for latest reviews of free virus checkers.

 - Firewalls: all the free ones are linux-based and industrial quality.
 I’ve heard good things about ZoneAlarm.